JonathanKreiter/ESLintPicker/README.md

 Install ESLintPicker globally so you have access to it in any project you use.

-> npm install eslintpicker -g
+> npm install -g eslintpicker

+:collision: **Wait!** Did you say _globally_? :collision:

+:sunglasses: **_Yep!_** Normally people shy away from doing this, but for this package to work, you'll want to install it globally so you can access it in any project directory.

 ---